 UP - Used to increment the displayed value.

-EXIT - Used to exit a function.
+EXIT - Used to exit from a function and to skip to the next function.
 Any changes made to the displayed value are ignored.
 Holding the EXIT button for approximately 0.5 seconds exits back to the main display.